ttscoff/niftymenu/docs/README.md

 ## Getting Started

+You can clone the repository if you think you'll want updates, or you can just download the [latest release][releases].

 You need the entire package, and the script runs inside of the root folder.
 If this were a more useful project I'd bundle it up as a gem, but for now, just clone or download the zip and switch into the niftymenu folder.

 Run the script with the name of a running application as the argument.